16 Ways to Maximize Your Honeymoon Suitcase

-- Do laundry a few days early so everything will be clean and ready for action.
-Have button-down shirts professionally laundered, pressed, and bagged at the dry cleaner so you can just pop them in your suitcase.
+1. Do laundry or bring your clothes to the cleaner's a few days prior to your trip so everything will be fresh and ready to go.
+Have button-down shirts and other delicate fabrics professionally laundered, pressed and bagged at the dry cleaner so you can just pop them in your suitcase.

-- To avoid wrinkles, roll or wrap clothes in tissue paper or lay clothes in the suitcase on their hangers and in plastic dry cleaners bags.
-Roll -- don't fold! -- wrinkle-happy clothes and pack tightly to minimize wrinkles.
+4. To avoid wrinkles, roll or wrap clothes in tissue paper or lay clothes on their hangers in plastic dry cleaners bags in your suitcase.
+Roll (don't fold) pieces that wrinkle easily, like linen, and pack tightly to minimize creases.

-- Stuff socks and underwear in shoes or purses to help these items keep their shapes.
+6. Stuff socks and underwear in shoes or purses to help these items keep their shapes and save room.

-- Pack an extra bag.
+7. Pack an extra bag.
 If you have a luggage set, pack everything inside the second-largest bag, then put that bag inside the largest bag.
-When you arrive, feel free to stock up on souvenirs and duty-free goods -- you have an extra bag to carry it all home in!
+When you arrive, feel free to stock up on souvenirs and duty-free goods—you have an extra bag to carry it all home in!
 Or, pack an empty duffel to fill with take-home goodies.

-- When you've stuffed your bag to the max, zip it up and tap it on the floor a few times to make extra room.
+10. When you've stuffed your bag to the max, zip it up and tap it on the floor a few times to let everything settle—it will make extra room.

-- Don't overstuff!
-Suitcase zippers may bust en route, or you could exceed airline weight limitations and have to cough up extra dough at the ticket counter.
+11. Don't overstuff.
+Suitcase zippers may burst en route (no thank you!), or you could exceed airline weight limitations and have to pay extra at the ticket counter.

-- Pack a suitcase like you would a grocery bag -- heavy items on bottom, lighter ones on top.
+14. Stuff a suitcase like you would a grocery bag—heavy items on bottom, lighter ones on top.

-- Pack all your valuables, one change of clothes, non-perishable snacks, a small bottle of water, and your minimum toiletry needs (at least your toothbrushes and toothpaste) in your carry-on in case your luggage gets delayed.
+15. Pack all your valuables, one change of clothes (and a bathing suit if you're going somewhere warm), non-perishable snacks, a small bottle of water and your minimum toiletry needs (at least your toothbrushes and toothpaste) in your carry-on in case your luggage gets delayed.

-- As soon as you arrive, unpack and hang up your clothes.
+16. As soon as you arrive, unpack and hang up your clothes to avoid wrinkles.